Youth Will Not Be Wasted On You

 The moment did arrive when I was strong enough to walk more than a few feet and hold down a sip of water.
 The first thing I did after taking a shower was to walk down to the Zocalo.
 I don't remember having any major objective other than to just get my legs back on.
 All roads lead to the main square and soon enough I found myself standing in front of the cathedral, looking up at the facade.

-here were beggars gathered near the entrance way.
-Quite a few of them squatted there-some missing limbs.
+There were beggars gathered near the entrance way.
+Many of them were squatting there-some missing limbs.
 One in particular had a very guttural sound coming out of his throat as he held his hand out for scraps and loose change.
 I sat down next to him and imagined what it was like to have to do what he did every day in order to survive.
-I began to pray at that moment.
-I thanked God for everything I had.
+I began to pray at that moment but I did not know who or what I was praying to.
+I thanked God and Goddess for everything I had.
 I was grateful to be alive and happy that I had only to pick up my guitar and begin again.
 My appetite had returned.
 I realized that I had it made and that everything was going to be just fine.
-At the very moment all of this had dawned on my foggy brain, a bird shit all over me from his perch up high on the cathedral.
+At the very moment this thought dawned on my foggy brain, a bird shit all over me from his perch up high on the cathedral.

 "La vida es muy especial," I said.
 "Muchisimas gracias!"

 I was twenty-three years old.